-Qualifying as a Charitable Organization
+Qualifying as a Charitable Organization in Nevada

 A.1 Formation or Reformation.
 A qualified charity begins with its formation and organization, usually as a non-profit corporation that is organized under state law.
 If the organization already exists, its organizational documents may need to be revised or reformed to comply with the requirements of a qualified charity.

 A.2 Recognition.
 The charity’s recognition as an organization that is qualified under IRC § 501(c) begins with an application (IRS Form 1023) that is filed with the Internal Revenue Service with information about the organization and those who will be running it.
 For an existing entity, that form requires five years of financial information, and for a new entity, it requires three years of projected budgets.

 A.3 CPA Involvement.
 While we can assist, we advise all clients to have a certified public accountant prepare and submit the IRS Form 1023.
 The CPA’s role will continue to be significant because annual filings with the IRS are required.